top of page

 TEHRAN GAS STATION ©Christina Maile 2022

-Suddenly from out of nowhere, which is how one drives in Tehran, a space to the right opens and with great satisfaction Ardeshir swings past the idiot in his precious doesn’t-want-to-be-kissed Samad.
-From what he can see of the gas station - which for now is only a red and white sign high against the yawning empty windows of the old Hilton Hotel – he has perhaps another 15-20 minutes to the pumps.
-Then five minutes to fill up.
-He frowns at his watch.
-It is another half hour at least to Kaveh’s house.
+From out of nowhere which is how one drives in Tehran, a space to the right opens and with great satisfaction Ardeshir easily swings past the Samad.
+From what he can see of the gas station - which for now is only a red and white sign looming high against the empty windows of the old Hilton Hotel – he has perhaps another 15 minutes of waiting before he gets to the pumps.
+Five minutes to fill up.
+Then hopefully half an hour to Kaveh’s house.

-Finally a tiny Fiat realizes what it is in for and surrenders to Ardeshir’s mutinuous change of lanes.
+A tiny Fiat hesitates, then surrenders to Ardeshir’s mutinous change of lanes.
 He needs more cowardly drivers like that.
-Right now such crumbs of mercy would be worth almost any price.
-For of all the mornings of the world, it is be precisely tomorrow morning which brings Kaveh’s first big math exam of the semester.
-And of all the evenings when it has scarcely ever mattered, it is this evening of all evenings when Ardeshir the math tutor will be late
+Right now such crumbs of mercy are worth almost any price.
+For of all the mornings of the world, it is precisely tomorrow morning which brings Kaveh’s first big math exam of the semester.
+And of all the evenings of the world it is this evening of all evenings when Ardeshir the math tutor will be late

 Six weeks ago, sitting in the immense chill of Kaveh’s parents’ air conditioned living room, Ardeshir’s sweaty good suit drying chillingly against his body, both parents, dressed very European in crisp soft clothes, the mother’s scarf, sheer as perfume, gracing her shoulders more than her hair, they were impressed with the excellent letters of reference Ardeshir presented.
 Of course he felt no need to mention they were from families whose children were already good students.
 Never would he have considered a circumstance to the contrary.
-Sitting in that spacious room so far above his means, how could anyone not succeed who lived in a place so elegant and rich.
+How could anyone not succeed who lived in surroundings so elegant and rich.

-But the ways of God are unpredictable to men.
 Of his three private math students, Kaveh is the worst.
 The effort Ardeshir expends on the worrisome boy is so exhausting, he has hesitated to take on another student.
 But to give in to such exhaustion is madness.
-A minimum of four is absolutely required if fees are to be paid, food to be bought.
+A minimum of four students is absolutely required if fees are to be paid, food to be bought for his family.

-But Ardeshir knows the fault of his exhaustion is not just the boy.
-There is his teaching job at the middle school, a steady position and undemanding, But the trip, an hour’s drive from his house is made longer by the need at 6:30 am every morning to drive his daughter to her pre-university classes which lie in almost the exact opposite direction.
-At 17, no matter what she says, she cannot travel there alone.
-Absolutely final.
+But Ardeshir knows his exhaustion is not just the boy.
+There is his teaching job at the middle school, a steady, undemanding position, But the trip, an hour’s drive from his house is made longer by the need at 6:30 am every morning to drive his daughter to her pre-university classes which lie in almost the exact opposite direction.

-Only after, does his money making day begin, and he gets back into his car to visit his weekly students all over the city.
+It is only after all these obligations that the money-making part of his evening begins.
+He returns to his car to drive to the houses of his students to tutor them..
 The traffic is unbearable. the lights of the pollution billboards always yellow or red.
-But who pays attention to such things, when one must concentrate on beating back the cars and more cars, the trucks, the taxis, the little vans piled with furniture higher than a minaret, the motor bikes populated with entire families ramrod straight as dolls, the black-smoked buses, the voracious mini buses, the occasional man-pulled wagon, the insect-buzzing scooters, all either yoked together in jammed, elongated misery, or rushing and clawing like starved predators for a piece of street as if it were a chunk of throat.
+But who pays attention to such things, when one must concentrate on beating back the cars, the trucks, the taxis, the little vans piled with furniture higher than a minaret, the motor bikes populated with entire families ramrod straight as dolls, the black-smoked buses, the voracious mini buses, the occasional man-pulled wagon, the insect-buzzing scooters, everyone either yoked together in jammed, elongated misery, rushing and clawing like starved predators for a piece of street as if it were a chunk of throat.

-Spewing smoke and haze in this city of rare traffic lights, they persevere, fender to fender, insinuating themselves through the narrowest of openings, hurtling forward, blaring horns, screaming curses, fleeing collisions, stomach crunching stops, the flickering animations of pedestrians, and always, ever watchful for the smallest tinge of failed nerve, for the blood of hesitation, for the leanest blade of opportunity, dismembering the twisted vegetative streets for shortcuts, for strategies, for momentary collaborations with the all-merciful.
-Breath by breath, millimeter by millimeter Ardeshir knows the pulsating pathways of Tehran as intimately as he knows the geography of his own mouth.
+Spewing smoke and haze in this city of rare traffic lights, they persevere, fender to fender, insinuating themselves through the narrowest of openings, hurtling forward, blaring horns, screaming curses, fleeing collisions, stomach crunching stops, the flickering animations of pedestrians, and always, ever watchful for the smallest tinge of failed nerve, for the blood of hesitation, for the leanest blade of opportunity, as he untangles the twisted vegetative streets of Tehran for shortcuts, for strategies, for momentary collaborations with luck.
+Breath by breath, millimeter by millimeter Ardeshir knows the pulsating pathways of the city as intimately as he knows the geography of his wife.
 But he has never known a day when he is not unalterably tired.

 But today, it is the tiredness of his car, the slow deaths of its parts which are the source of his present trouble..
 Months before, when his gas gauge stopped registering, Ardeshir began keeping a mental record of the state of his tank.
-Not today, though when the shaking and shuddering of the engine as familiar as the body of his wife indicated he had failed.
+And finally today, the shaking and shuddering of the engine confirmed the almost absolute absence of gas.

 Ardeshir drums his fingers on the steering wheel.
 Not even a working cassette player.
-Still he cannot bring himself to throw out the cracked plastic cassette tapes aging on top of his dashboard.
+Still he cannot bring himself to throw out the cracked plastic cassette tapes melting on top of his dashboard.
 Old Persian songs.
 The litter of ancient lyrics.
-One glance at a faded cover and they overflow Where is my love who gazes at me with the eyes of a gazelle.
+Where is my love who gazes at me with the eyes of a gazelle.
 Where is the forest I must travel , where is the sea I must sail, upon the bow of my ship with my arrows of love… His eyes, alert like a sailor’s never leave the swells and troughs of the traffic in front of him, even as he pulls up the 2 litre bottle of water balanced near the clutch, even as he rummages in the glove compartment for his small cup.
 Only when transported briefly by the water in his mouth does his gaze momentarily drift from the jammed sterns of the autos to his tutor bag on the passenger seat.
 Inside are some coloured papers he has cut into right triangles and squares.
 He knows they will not help Kaveh,.
-He brings them in promise to the boy’s mother to bring for this week an advanced teaching method.
-To impress her with the effort he is making on behalf of her son.
+He only brings them in obedience to his last week’s promise to the boy’s mother that he will bring a new technique, a Danish technique for teaching geometry.

-Kaveh’s parents live in the immense quiet of Mahmoudiyeh, with its wide, even sidewalks, densely dappled iron gates, and high marble courtyard walls upon which only the leafy shadows of the old street sycamores are allowed to tremble.
-So unlike Ardeshir’s own neighborhood of thin streets, thinner trees and small pasted flyers which confetti their patchy courtyard walls like bits of dried tears.
+Kaveh’s parents live in the immense quiet of Velenjak’s wide, even sidewalks, edged with densely dappled iron gates, and high marble courtyard walls upon which the leafy shadows of old sycamores tremble.
+So unlike Ardeshir’s own neighborhood of thin streets, thinner trees and small pasted flyers which confetti their patchy courtyard walls like bits of dried blood.
 It takes him hours to scrap them off, and even then they re-appear almost immediately.
-But Kaveh’s neighborhood is pristine and as placid as ice, as remote as a different planet, lit by a clearer sun, scoured by the narrowing atmospheres of wealth and the relics of wealth, it is unsuited to the inhalations of ordinary people.
-An unbreathable world, in other words, it shimmers brokenly behind the iron gates - the complex, grandiose houses, the diamond-paved gardens, the multi-arched windows, the caged balconies.
-An unexpected dizziness that first time, when the iron gates of Kaveh’s house fragrantly opened to Ardeshir and into his lungs, the archaic exhalation of power.
+But Kaveh’s neighborhood is pristine and as placid as ice, lit by a clearer sun, scoured by the narrowing atmospheres of wealth and the relics of wealth, it shimmers behind iron gates, diamond-paved gardens, multi-arched windows and caged balconies.
+An unexpected dizziness that first time, when the iron gates of Kaveh’s house fragrantly opened to Ardeshir and into his lungs, the ancient exhalation of power.

 Through the car window the hot gaseous breath of the city tides in.
-Still better than being stifled by a car without air conditioning.
 Usually there are vendors zigzagging these lines.
 Where are they?
 The water had tasted of plastic.
-A wish, no a longing for a nice orange, overwhelms Ardeshir.
-Maybe even just a plum .
+He longs for a nice orange.

 “New wallets for your gas ration cards”, the man shouts.
 “Of the finest make.
 It has a special compartment for your gas ration cards.